-Reimagining Life’s Chemical Engines
+Reimagining life’s chemical engines

 The hypothesis opens up a possible different dimension to the RNA world.
-“We’re asking the questions—what were the plausible first steps” on the road to the small-molecule helpers of protein biochemistry today, says lead researcher Cynthia J. Burrows of the University of Utah.
+“We’re asking the question—what were the plausible first steps” on the road to the small-molecule helpers of protein biochemistry today? says lead researcher Cynthia J. Burrows of the University of Utah.

 Burrows and graduate student Khiem Van Nguyen have observed that 8-oxo-7,8-dihydroguanine, an oxidatively damaged version of the base guanine, can mimic a flavin, a type of cofactor (J. Am.
 Chem.
 Soc., DOI: 10.1021/ja2072252).
 Specifically, the damaged base can catalyze the repair of another type of DNA damage—light-mediated dimerization—something a flavin-containing enzyme can also do.